MaxFiveBass/MaxFiveBass.github.io/README.md

 # maxfivebass.github.io

-Static website for policy etc.
+Static website for policy, and terms of use etc.